Duds/OI-Piranha/README.md

 When I was finished that first rough draft on my first night cram session I stood back and took a look at the frame and lift mechanism I had designed.
 I hadn't started on a fairing then.
 For some reason, the lump back where the battery goes and stubby little snout where the gimbal frame is reminded me of a fat stubby angry little predator fish.
 Not the lean fast fish like a tuna, but something maneuverable, still pretty fast, but much shorter and more agile.
 I went online to find out what kind of predator fish was short fat stubby and nasty.
 I found a photo of Piranha.
 I knew straight away that is what I had designed, a Piranha.
 And so I copied the photo of the pirahna in as a canvas and started work on my fairing.

+##Warning -- under design
+You are very welcome to make a fork of this design and to download the parts and print them.
+However, please be aware, this design is still a work in progress.
+Parts may not fit, or may break in use.
+Things may change and different versions of parts may not be compatible with versions of parts that you have printed.
+You might need to print things multiple times or find that parts fail during printing.
+All these challenges mean that, for now, the responsibility of starting and finishing an OI Piranha is not small.
+If you do take on the job your feedback is valued.
+Send your feedback good and bad to [Dale](mailto://hello@dalerogers.com.au)

 ##Credits
 The Pirahna wouldn't exist if there weren't other DJI Inspired quadcopters before mine.
 The first DJI Inspired was designed by [BlackBox RC](http://www.blackboxrc.co.uk/)